Below is a list of frequently asked questions, which we hope may address some of your queries.

 A wide variety of situations can lead one to consider counselling.
 It is common to seek counselling when we are caught in a crisis situation; experienced a traumatic incident; or in distress over a major decision-making matter.

 Counselling is useful when one feels stuck with a particular situation.
-Too often, people seek counselling when the problem gets too entrenched, and breaking out of negative patterns of behaviour becomes difficult.
+Sometimes, people seek counselling when the problem gets too entrenched.
+Breaking out of negative patterns of behaviour may get difficult and support may be necessary.
 Counselling can prevent a cycle from repeating itself needlessly.

 Duration of each session is normally 1 hour, no more than 2 hours.

-Frequency of sessions depend largely on how critical and complicated the situation is.
-It is not uncommon for clients to contract for weekly or fortnightly sessions.
-Contracting for counselling sessions would take into consideration the working schedules, the critical nature of the problem and the counselling goals.
+Frequency of sessions depends largely on how critical and complicated the situation is.
+Frequency may be weekly, fortnightly or monthly, taking into consideration the working schedules and the critical nature of the problem.
+Discuss a workable plan with your therapist.

-The therapeutic relationship can be brief, focussed on the presenting problem, or can be on a longer term to work on more deep rooted issues.
+The therapeutic relationship can be brief, focussed on the presenting problem, or can be on a longer term to work on deeper rooted issues.

 Who should go for counselling?